eldoy/presang/README.md

 ```
 Open http://localhost:5000 in your browser when the server is running.

+### App structure
+`layouts` - contains your layouts
+`pages` - contains your pages
+`assets` - contains your external javascript and css

+Layouts and pages are javascript files that must export an async function that returns a string of HTML.

 ### Usage
-Build html using the `h` function.
-Use the `q` function for selecting HTML elements.
+Build HTML using the `h` function, it works both on the server and in the browser.
+Use the `q` function for selecting HTML elements, that only works in the browser.

 ```javascript
 var { h } = require('../lib/presang.js')